dedeibel/ambi-tv/README.md

 ## Control via HTTP

 A small python webapp is available to control ambi-tv.
 See the [control](control) subfolder.
 You can switch programs, toggle pause or halt the mashine.
-The site is also obile friendly.
+The site is also mobile friendly.

     apt-get install python-flask
     python control.py